Zachariah-Weir/OS_Comparison/README.md

 #### What to Measure

-- The time it takes for both OSes to pass a message between modules.
+- The time it takes the Microkernel to pass a message between modules.
-- How much overhead is added for context switches or message relays in Microkernels.
+- How much overhead is added for message relays in Microkernels.

 #### Takeaway